muhkartal/NeuroMed/README.md

 ## Contributing

-We welcome contributions from the community to enhance MedExplain AI Pro:
+We welcome contributions from the community to enhance Vital AI Pro:

 ### Contribution Process